SofiaG1l/SC3_VIDI/README.md

 network analysis.
 Results show that social capital, economic factors, and government support are constraints shared among all actors.

-This work is currently in the second round of revisions in a journal.
+This work is published in the special issue "Social Limits To Adaptation".
+The final article can be accessed [here](https://doi.org/10.1016/j.cosust.2024.101502)
 The working paper can be accessed [here](https://osf.io/preprints/socarxiv/3cqvn).
 The codes to reproduce and replicate the work will be published upon publication of the article